AIwithKashan/Argus-Autonomous-AI-SRE/README.md

 Argus is the solution.
 It is an Autonomous Site Reliability Engineering (SRE) Agent.

-Instead of relying on static thresholds, Argus uses Google Gemini 2.5 to actively reason about system telemetry (CPU, RAM, Temperature, Network) in real-time.
+Instead of relying on static thresholds, Argus uses Google  2.5 to actively reason about system telemetry (CPU, RAM, Temperature, Network) in real-time.
 When it detects a critical threat—such as a runaway process causing overheating—it does not just send an alert.
 It autonomously intervenes, hunting down the specific process responsible and terminating it to restore system stability immediately.

 🏗️ Architecture & Key Concepts